 "Divorce is overwhelming.
-I want to help you make good considered decisions not get hijacked by reacting to high conflict situations or emotional distress."
+Coaching helps you make more considered decisions and helps you avoid getting hijacked by reacting to high conflict situations or emotional distress.
+This is in everyone's interest, especially your children's."

-the Moving On stage ... one to two sessions
+- The Moving On stage ...
+12 week sessions suggested

 Everyone's needs through these stages will be different but involve:

-A ten minute grumble to your solicitor could end up costing you $70 to $100.
+- A ten minute grumble to your solicitor could end up costing you $100 or more.
 These costs add up quickly.

-Coaching helps avoid this and keeps you centered on your action plan plus using your solicitors time wisely.
+- Coaching helps avoid this and keeps you centered on your action plan, plus using your solicitors time wisely.
+This in itself can pay for a coaching package and you get all the extra benefits.

-- In line with your legal advice, working with you to process decisions to do with:
+- In line with your legal advice, we will clarify and evaluate decisions and options to do with:

 - property settlement,